 Leaky air ducts could be wasting 20-30% of the energy consumed by an HVAC system.
 Instead of all that cooled air pumping into the living spaces it’s being lost in the attic or wall cavities.

 It may sound like an intimidating fix, but repairing air leaks isn’t too difficult when the ducts are accessible.
 First, check the ducts to look for tears, folds and gaps at the connection points.
 Then use metallic foil tape to cover the tears, holes and gaps.
 Once that’s done, use duct mastic over the tape to ensure the air leak stays sealed.

 If you get your HVAC system professionally serviced the technician should check the air ducts and let you know if they find any major issues,

 Dehumidify the House

 The humidity inside your house also plays a role in terms of how warm it feels.
 When humidity is high more water vapor is present in the air and it can feel stuffy.
 High humidity can also make the air conditioner less efficient and potentially cause health problems.

 Air conditioners actually help remove humidity from the air, but if the humidity is still over 50% additional measures need to be taken.
 The easiest solution is to use existing exhaust fans when you shower or cook and avoid boiling water when you can.
 If there are any water leaks in the home get them fixed ASAP so there’s less moisture in the air.
 If it still feels muggy indoors get a dehumidifier to dry things out.

 We can’t service your AC system, but we can help you find a great electricity rate this summer.
-See if Spark Energy offers competitively priced energy plans in your area!
+See if Spark Energy offers fixed rate energy plans in your area!